LPDagallier/Clean_Melasto_probe_set/Probe_set_cleaning_final.md

 mkdir CLEAN_PROBE_SET
 ```

-**Naming convention**
-Sequences names follow the convention used in many probe sets for
+**Naming convention.** Sequences names follow the convention used in
-targeted sequencing and associated programs (e.g. Angio353, HybPiper,
+many probe sets for targeted sequencing and associated programs
-Captus, SECAPR).
-The name of a sequence is composed of the template
+(e.g. Angio353, HybPiper, Captus, SECAPR).
+The name of a sequence is
-sequence ID (generally identifying the taxon from which the sequence
+composed of the template sequence ID (generally identifying the taxon
-initially come from, sometimes with additional info) and the locus name
+from which the sequence initially come from, sometimes with additional
-separated by an hyphen, e.g. `>template_sequence_ID-locusID`
+info) and the locus name separated by an hyphen,

-**Scripts**
+e.g. `>template_sequence_ID-locusID`

-Every step of the cleaning process is presented and explained in detail
+**Scripts.** Every step of the cleaning process is presented and
-below.
-The command are presented as if run in interactive mode.
-For some
+explained in detail below.
+The command are presented as if run in
-steps, the running time is long and was actually not achieved in
+interactive mode.
+For some steps, the running time is long and was
-interactive mode, but using `.sh` scripts ( scripts were run on a
+actually not achieved in interactive mode, but using `.sh` scripts
-computing cluster that uses the SLURM manager, `sbatch` command).
-The
+(scripts were run on a computing cluster that uses the SLURM manager,
-`.sh` scripts are made available in this repository and a statement is
+`sbatch` command).
+The `.sh` scripts are made available in this
+repository (see the [`script`](scripts) folder) and a statement is
 present at the beginning of each step specifying which script to refer
 to.

+**Files.** Note that not all the intermediate files produced by the
+cleaning are present in this repository.
+The missing files are mainly
+redundant .FNA files or heavy (\>100 Mo) blast output tables.
+The most
+important files are however included.

 **Dependencies**